marquesrf/php-challenge/README.md

 * **Login and Logout:** Authentication

-  _Create routes for session handling with Json Web Tokens._
+  _Create routes for session handling with JSON Web Tokens._

 * **Books:** Entity